mail4hafij/phpwebpad/README.md

  * Truncate tables without loosing auto increament index
  * Database transactions

-It is easily integratable with testing framworks such as <a href="https://phpunit.readthedocs.io/en/9.5/index.html" target="_blank">phpunit</a>
+It is easy to integrate different testing framworks such as <a href="https://phpunit.readthedocs.io/en/9.5/index.html" target="_blank">phpunit</a>

 It gives all the basic features that you may expect from a server side MVC framework.
 You can learn it within an hour.
 Visit <a href="http://phpwebpad.hafij.com" target="_blank">phpwebpad.hafij.com</a>